RetroDECK/ES-DE/USERGUIDE-DEV.md

 This section is specific to Windows as Cemu is currently only supported on this operating system.

+Recently Cemu added support for the .wua archive format which is much easier to use than the unpacked game format.
+Therefore this is now the recommended approach.
+But both this and the traditional method of adding unpacked games are covered here.

+.wud and .wux files are also supported, but these two formats are not discussed here as the .wua format is clearly the way to go in the future.

+Method 1, using .wua files:

+Start Cemu and install the game, any updates as well as optional DLCs to the Cemu NAND.
+After the installation is completed, open the _Title Manager_ from the _Tools_ menu, select your game, right click and select _Convert to compressed Wii U archive (.wua)_ and select your `wiiu` ROMs directory as the target.
+You can modify the file name if you want to, or keep it at its default value.
+Press the _Save_ button and the game will be automatically packaged as a .wua file.

+Following this just start ES-DE and the game should be shown as a single entry that can be launched using Cemu.

+Method 2, unpacked games:

-Cemu works a bit different compared to most other emulators, with games stored in an unpacked format.
-The content of each game is divided into the three directories _code, content_ and _meta_.
+Using this unpacked approach, the content of each game is divided into the three directories _code, content_ and _meta_.

 The first step is to prepare the target directory in the `wiiu` ROMs directory, for this example we'll go for the game _Super Mario 3D World_.
 So simply create a directory with this name inside the wiiu folder.
 It should look something like the following:
 ```
 C:\Users\myusername\ROMs\wiiu\Super Mario 3D World\
 ```

-The next step is done inside the emulator user interface.
+The next step is done inside the Cemu user interface.
 You should install the game, any updates as well as optional DLCs to the Cemu NAND.
 After the installation is completed, right click on the game and choose _Game directory_.
 An Explorer window should now open showing the content of the game.
 Here's the game directory for our example:
 ```
 C:\Games\cemu\mlc01\usr\title\00050000\10145d00\code
 ```